Elvina Ramella

 Elvina Ramella (3 February 1927 - 3 March 2007) was an Italian operatic soprano.

 Life and career

 Born in Biella, Ramella began her singing studies at a very young age at the Conservatorio Arrigo Boito in Parma under the guidance of Italo Brancucci and continued at the Milan Conservatory where she graduated under the guidance of Giannina Arangi-Lombardi.
 She perfected her skills with Elvira de Hidalgo.

-She won several national competitions: at the Accademia Nazionale di Santa Cecilia in Rome and the "Giovanni Battista Viotti" and Aslico competitions, debuting at the Teatro Nuovo in Milan in The Barber of Seville.
-She established herself on the international scene replacing resoundingly Joan Sutherland in La sonnambula at La Fenice in Venice in 1961.
+She won several national competitions: at the Accademia Nazionale di Santa Cecilia in Rome and the "Giovanni Battista Viotti" and Aslico competitions, debuting at the Teatro Nuovo in Milan as Rosina in The Barber of Seville She established herself on the international scene replacing resoundingly Joan Sutherland in La sonnambula at La Fenice in Venice in 1961.